 •Johnathan has represented several publicly-traded and privately-held companies in their chapter 11 reorganization cases.
-He has also worked on several successful out-of-court restructurings on behalf of both creditors and debtors.
+He has also worked on several successful out-of-court restructurings on behalf of both creditor and debtor clients.

 •Johnathan has experience with cross-border insolvency matters, including chapter 15 bankruptcy cases filed in the U.S., and has counseled clients on matters involving proceedings pending in the United Kingdom, The Russian Federation, The Netherlands, Mexico, Canada, Spain, Peru, Argentina and Japan.

 •Johnathan has represented purchasers and sellers of assets in connection with section 363 sales conducted in the bankruptcy courts in Hawaii, Delaware, California and Texas, including sales of assets through bankruptcy plans of reorganization.

 •Johnathan has represented foreign and domestic clients in collection matters, including state court receiverships and foreclosure proceedings, as well as insolvency and bankruptcy-related litigation.

 •Johnathan advises corporate directors and officers regarding corporate governance issues, including fiduciary duties, conflicts of interest and matters relating to the zone of insolvency.

 Honors and Awards

-· "Best Lawyers in America, Bankruptcy & Creditor-Debtor Rights Law” (2009 - 2013)
+•Listed in “Best Lawyers in America, Bankruptcy & Creditor-Debtor Rights Law” (2009 - 2015)

-· "Top Lawyers in Bankruptcy and Creditor-Debtor Rights Law,” Corporate Counsel (2009 - 2011)
+•“Top Lawyers in Bankruptcy and Creditor-Debtor Rights Law,” Corporate Counsel (2009 - 2011)

-· "AV” Peer Review Rating - Martindale-Hubbell
+•“AV” Peer Review Rating - Martindale-Hubbell